alper/nix-shorts/posts/install-things-to-nix-profile.md

 $ nix help profile remove
 ```

-Or you can read about this command online in the Nix Reference Manual: https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-profile.html
+Or you can read about `nix profile` online in the Nix Reference Manual: https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-profile.html

-Some other commands you can try out are:

-* `nix profile history` to look at the history of your profile
-* `nix profile diff-closures` to see how your profile changed